KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/docs/ws2-grouping-selectors/3list-item-space.md

 _For all HTML elements with the class `.sidebar` that has a descendant `ul` that has a descendant `li`, add a top margin._
     {% endhint %}

-1. Save your file and reload in Chrome.
+1. Save your file and view in Chrome.
 You now have plenty of spacing between each food menu item but the `margin-top` property also added space between the "Small plates" header and list.
 Let's take care of that extra space next.

 1. Create another style targeting the `li` elements in the "Small plates" menu after the one you created in the previous step.
 Add the Pseudo Class `first-child` and define the `margin-top` property using the value "0".
 We are overriding the previous style selectively for the first child.
 Your code should look like this